GoogleCloudPlatform/ops-agent/docs/iis.md

 | `exclude_paths`       | `[]`                              | A list of filesystem path patterns to exclude from the set matched by `include_paths`.
 | `wildcard_refresh_interval` | `60s` | The interval at which wildcard file paths in `include_paths` are refreshed.
 Specified as a time interval parsable by [time.ParseDuration](https://pkg.go.dev/time#ParseDuration).
 Must be a multiple of 1s.|

-This receiver currently only supports the default W3C format
+This receiver currently only supports the default W3C format.

 Example Configuration: